Cooking and Freezing in Bulk

 How

 How you go about cooking in bulk really depends on you, your lifestyle and your preferences.
-There are two main methods:
+There are two main methods:- If you can think of nothing better than spending a day cooking then do just that.
+Allow yourself a day, maybe once a month, in the kitchen preparing the bases for a variety of dishes;

 What's Good to Cook for Freezing?